Compliance Review Hub

 Built for workforce and compliance operations, the system is designed to move teams from fragmented manual checking to a structured human-in-the-loop review model.
-AI can summarize program materials, organize WFP application data, compare evidence across state, federal, and industry datasets, highlight possible gaps or conflicts, and prepare a clearer record for reviewer judgment before any final decision is made.
+The system can summarize program materials, organize WFP application data, compare evidence across state, federal, and industry datasets, highlight possible gaps or conflicts, and prepare a clearer record for reviewer judgment before any final decision is made.

 Workspace areas